Alexander Stewart, Earl of Buchan: Death

-Stewart was buried in Dunkeld Cathedral with a handsome and somewhat defaced monument, with the description:

-His Jacet Domninus Alexander Senescallus, Dominus De Badenoch, Bonæ Memorle, Qui Obit 24 Die Mensis Julii, Anno Domini 1394.
+Stewart died circa 20 July 1405 and was buried at Dunkeld Cathedral, Perthshire.
+His chest tomb, topped by an effigy in armour, is one of the few Scottish royal monuments to have survived from the Middle Ages.
+The partly restored Latin inscription reads: "HIC JACET ALEXANDER SENESCALUS, FILIUS ROBERTI REGIS ET ELIZABETH MORE, DOMINUS DE BUCHAN ET DNS DE BADENACH QUI OBIIT VINGESIMO QUARTO DIE JULII [the final part of the inscription is missing]".

-There is a legend that Stewart - the "Wolf of Badenoch" - died after a chess game with the Devil.
-According to this legend, Stewart was visited at Ruthven Castle by a tall man dressed in black.
+There is a legend that Stewart died after a chess game with the Devil.
+According to this legend, he was visited at Ruthven Castle by a tall man dressed in black.
 The two played chess through the night, with a storm rising when the stranger called "Check" and "Check Mate".
 The legend says that the next morning the Wolf of Badenoch was found dead in the castle's hall, with his men dead outside the castle walls.